eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-13.md

   session->upstream_sink->ready = /* fill this */
   session->file_sink->ready = /* fill this */

+  /*NOTE: We will be adding list of sessions as vec_void_t sessions to xps_core_s in xps_core module below*/
-  // Add to 'sessions' list of core
+  // Add current session to core->sessions

   /* fill this */

   // Attach client